American Express Gold vs. Delta SkyMiles Gold: Which is Better in 2025?

 American Express Gold Card

-If you're looking for a personal credit card from American Express, the Gold card is one of their most well-known options alongside the Platinum and the Green.
+If you're looking for a personal credit card from American Express, the Gold card is one of their most well-known options, alongside the Platinum.
 The American Express Gold Card is a great starting point for those new to the AmEx system, as it has a lower annual fee and is easier to get approved for than some of the more complex travel cards like the Platinum.
-The Gold is one of the best point-earning (vs. cash-back) credit cards on the market for giving rewards on airline and food spending.
+The Gold is also one of the best point-earning credit cards on the market, giving rewards on both travel and food spending.

 Let’s cover some of the basics of the AmEx Gold: